tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/运维指南/推流失败问题排查_intl_en.md

 See [Best Practice > Live Push](https://intl.cloud.tencent.com/document/product/267/31558) for how to get reliable push URLs.

 ### 5. Check whether the push URL is occupied.
-One push URL can have only one push client at a time, and a second client that tries to push using this URL will be rejected by Tencent Cloud.
-In this case, you can log in to the CSS console and check whether the stream is already being pushed in **[Stream Management](https://console.cloud.tencent.com/live/streammanage)** > **Live Streams**.
-You can also check whether the stream is forbidden in **Forbidden Streams**.
+A push URL can be used by only one client at a time.
+A second client trying to push using the URL will be rejected by Tencent Cloud.
+You can log in to the CSS console and check whether a stream is already being pushed in **[Stream Management](https://console.cloud.tencent.com/live/streammanage)** > **Live Streams**.
+You can also check whether a stream is disabled in **Disabled Streams**.